 While not an exhaustive list, the most common side effects experienced by patients taking Tremfya in clinical trials are upper respiratory infections, headache, pain or irritation at the site of the injection, joint pain, diarrhea, gastroenteritis (inflammation of the stomach and intestines that can cause diarrhea, vomiting, or pain), ear infections, and herpes simplex infections (like cold sores and genital herpes).
-Because Tremfya works by interrupting the inflammatory response of the immune system, it may increase the risk of infection.
-Patients should be tested for tuberculosis (TB) before starting treatment with Tremfya.2
+Because Tremfya works by interrupting the inflammatory response of the immune system, it may increase the risk of infection.2

 Can Tremfya be used with other treatments or drugs?

 Tremfya should not be used at the same time as receiving any live vaccines.
 An exploratory study found that the potential for drug interactions for people using Tremfya who are also taking drugs metabolized by CYP2D6 cannot be ruled out, which may include some antidepressants or antifungal medications.
 These patients may need close monitoring and adjustment of their dose of Tremfya or other products.2

 Talk to your doctor or pharmacist about any concerns with drug interactions.